 2) Cracking the PM Interview

-This book cannot be mistaken for a primer book which teaches how to write a killer resume or rote learn those important ‘interview questions’.
+This book cannot be mistaken for a primer book that teaches how to write a killer resume or rote learn those important ‘interview questions’.

-In Gayle’s own words, it is a comprehensive book which will teach you how to land a product management role in a startup or an established tech firm.
+In Gayle’s own words, it is a comprehensive book that will teach you how to land a product management role in a startup or an established tech firm.

 It also delves deep into what this rather ambiguous-sounding ‘PM’ role really is, where it stands across companies, the kind of experience you will require to get into it or transitioning from your current role to the new one – it has it all.

 This is one of the best product management books out there for people aspiring to make a career in product management.

 3) Free: The Future Of A Radical Price

 This book, written by former WIRED Editor-in-chief is an extremely popular book that has been critiqued by top media companies including the Telegraph and The Guardian among others.